leobez/cinelog/README.md

 <hr>

-To use you need an API key from TMDB.
-How to get and apply it:
+To use the features it is necessary to have an Api Key from TMDB.

+To get one, access https://developer.themoviedb.org/v4/reference/intro/getting-started, create an account and generate a Key.

+Once generated, you can put it on the /api page of the application and click "Save it" to save it on the browsers Local Storage.

-> HOWTO
+> screenshot

+Once done, the app will be usable and every requisition will use this key.

 <hr>